Kebniss/AutoDetect/Supervised/README.md

-# SupervisedVideoClassification
+# Supervised
-This project uses PyTorch to classify short videos in a supervised fashion.
+This part of the project uses PyTorch to classify short videos in a supervised fashion.

 The core of this approach is the following: we load a sliding window of N images, and we have models that take those N images and produce a prediction on the